aaronweaver/scanitall/README.md

 # Scanitall!

-A python client to import all stash projects to Checkmarx SAST and will then begin immediately scanning those projects.
+A python client to import all Stash, BitBucket or GitHub projects to Checkmarx SAST and then begin immediately scanning those projects.

 ## Installation